RasmusRynell/Predicting-NHL/README.md

 # Predicting NHL stats (shots on goal)

 ## Overview
 This project explores the idea of using different machine learning techniques to determine different stats in NHL games.
-Research and testing of different techniques has previously been done in [this](https://github.com/RasmusRynell/sports_betting_test) project.
+Research and testing of different techniques has previously mainly been done in [this](https://github.com/RasmusRynell/sports_betting_test) project.

 ### Current features
 - About 5000 predictions for “Shots on goal” in NHL games from different betting sites